testillano/h2agent/README.md

   - <var id prefix>.number: position selected (*1..N*) within events requests list.
   - <var id prefix>.path: `json` document path within selection.

-  All the variables should be configured to load the source with the expected `json` object resulting from the selection (normally, it should be a single requests event and then access the `body` field which transports the original body which was received by the selected event, but anyway, knowing the server data definition, any part could be accessed depending on the selection result).
+  All the variables should be configured to load the source with the expected `json` object resulting from the selection (normally, it should be a single requests event and then access the `body` field which transports the original **body** which was received by the selected event, but anyway, knowing the server data definition, any part could be accessed depending on the selection result, but take into account that [json pointers](https://tools.ietf.org/html/rfc6901) (as *path* is a `json pointer` definition) do not support accessing array elements, so it is recommended to specify a full selection including the *number*.
+Indeed, you already will know the *method* and *uri* so you don't need to extract them from the selection again).

   <u>Server requests history</u> should be kept enabled allowing to access not only the last event for a given selection key, but some scenarios could live without it.